-Aloo Chaat or Potato Chaat is a simple to make delicious medley of interesting flavours all in one morsel and reminds you of the flavours of Chandni Chowk.
+Aloo Chaat or Potato Chaat is simple to make a delicious medley of interesting flavours all in one morsel and reminds you of the flavours of Chandni Chowk.
 It is made by topping boiled & fried potato cubes with creamy curd, chutneys and spices.
-Here is how to make Aloo ki Chaat recipe.
+Here is how to make it.

 Considering the craze at my home for Chaat especially during summer when you cannot eat too heavy meals, I keep jarfuls of Coriander Mint Chutney, Khatti Imli ki Chutney, Kairi aur Dhaniya ki Chutney ready in the refrigerator.

 So, the minute my kiddo comes from his activity classes complaining about the tummy rats, he gets served one or the other Chaat within minutes.

 Today, while I am about to receive guests at home, I wondered if Aloo Chaat could be served to them?